- Bend and Central Oregon COVID-19 Information and Toolkit

 Important information regarding COVID-19 in Bend and Central Oregon

-Whether you’re a tourism stakeholder, a small business owner, a Bend local, or a visitor to our town, it’s safe to say we’re all a bit unsure.
+Whether you’re a tourism stakeholder, a small business owner, a Bend local, or a potential guest to our town watching from afar, it’s safe to say we’re all a bit unsure.
+We do know this is not the time for leisure travel.
 The Visit Bend team recognizes the impact of Coronavirus not just on a worldwide scale, but on our cherished community.

 What Is Visit Bend Doing?